jonathanolson/slither/notes/patterns.md

 # Patterns

+- OK OK
+  - We generate topology-invariant patterns (technically)
+    - First, just a vertex with increasing amounts of edges (to match the order we're going up to)
+    - Then single face
+    - Then two faces (adjacent)
+    - Then two faces (corner-adjacent)
+    - Then ... slowly increase (based on a specific board)
+      - HEY HEY!!!!!!
+For a slowly increasing "adjacency radius":
+        - We should examine patterns for ... each combination of faces that has adjacency (or maybe corner-adjacency?)
+          - If all neighbors of a face are included, IT SHOULD be included
+  - FOR VERTEX:
+  - FOR FACES:
+    - There is a single boundary.
+Each boundary vertex might have an exit or not (that is all the generality we need)
+    - Vary whether things have exits or not
+      - If we have an exit, sectors/vertex-state/etc. can include that exit (it will apply to... any edge if it is there?)
+- For viz, we search for possible occurrences in a tiling (there might be a good number, can we enumerate?)
+  - See where it applies, cut faces too far from the pattern (or create a grid view around it, and clip)

 Have consistent geometry for now (for storing/representing rules) - WILL have the ability to generalize later

 !!!
 If we're using the SAT solver, we can continually constrain it to say "don't give us realizations we already know"?